kubernetes/enhancements/keps/sig-apps/3939-consider-terminating-pods-jobs/README.md

 a) Count the number of terminating pods and populate in JobStatus
 b) FilterActiveJobs will include both active and terminating.

-For enalbing TerminatingPodsReplicaSetDeployments:

-a) Count the number of terminating pods and populate in DeploymentStatus and ReplicaSetStatus.
-b) FilterActivePods will include both active and terminating pods.

-This could potentially make jobs/deployments/replicasets slower due to waiting for terminating pods to be fully deleted.
+This could potentially make jobs (where pods are terminated) slower due to waiting for terminating pods to be fully deleted.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?